Posted on October 2, 2021

 “Relief from final orders and judgments, after 30 days from the entry thereof, may be had upon petition as provided in this Section…All relief…shall be available in every case, by proceedings hereunder, regardless of the nature of the order or judgment from which relief is sought or of the proceedings in which it was entered.”
 735 ILCS 5/2-1401

 The power to set aside a judgment and grant a litigant their day in court “is based upon substantial principles of right and wrong and is to be exercised for the prevention of injury and [for the] furtherance of justice.'”
+Smith v.
 Airoom, 114 Ill.2d at 225, 102 Ill.Dec.
 368, 499 N.E.2d 1381(Quotations Omitted)

 If an order is void, that order can be vacated at any time without any statute of limitations or other underlying basis that the order was bad.
 A void order simply didn’t allow the Respondent to have due process.